 Policies to reduce supply side unemployment

 4. Improve labour market flexibility.
-It is argued that higher structural rates of unemployment in Europe is due to restrictive labour markets which discourages firms from employing workers in the first place.
+It is argued that higher structural rates of unemployment in Europe is due to restrictive labour markets which discourage firms from employing workers in the first place.
 For example, abolishing maximum working weeks and making it easier to hire and fire workers may encourage more job creation.
 However, increased labour market flexibility could cause a rise in temporary employment and greater job insecurity.

 6. Improved geographical mobility.
 Often unemployed is more concentrated in certain regions.
 To overcome this geographical unemployment, the government could give tax breaks to firms who set up in depressed areas.
-Alternatively, they can give financial assistance to unemployed workers who move to areas with high employment. (e.g. help with renting in London)
+Alternatively, they can provide financial assistance to unemployed workers who move to areas with high employment. (e.g. help with renting in London)